xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 3.6.10	Dec 3, 2014
-	-bug (sean) "Create Random Effects"Would create None,None about 20% of time.
+	-bug (sean) Added missing xLights.ico file.
+You should see icon in tray now -bug (sean) "Create Random Effects"Would create None,None about 20% of time.
 This is now fixed.
 	-bug (sean) Ripple was not rendering to PREVIEW screen or to actual lights. fixed -bug (dkulp) If "Save" is clicked multiple times real quick, it could hang/crash as it tries to save/render things at the same time.